 100kms: 37 hrs over 13 days

-I’ve grown to realise that it really doesn’t matter what people think.
-But when you are doing something for the first time, and when it’s something no one has done before, it helps to have at least one person tell you it’s the right thing to do, and that you are doing it the right way.
+When you’re attempting something for the first time, and when it’s something no one has done before, it helps to have at least one person tell you that you can do it.

 I met Professor Tim Noakes when I was about to embark on a 100km swim around the Cape Peninsula.
+No one had ever done a staged ocean swim before.
 I planned to break the swim up into ten stages of 10kms each.
 The temperature would be consistently cold, the conditions rough.
 So I asked the world-famous sports physiologist if he thought my body could handle it.
 He had only one word: yes.
 That was all the affirmation I needed.

 They don’t call it the Cape of Storms for nothing.
 Swimming into the gale-force South Easter day after day after day was brutal.
 And when we rounded that last corner to finally put the South Easter behind us, the wind changed direction!